This is NOT Reducing-Center Victory Conditions

 (minimally) more points than those who have a greater number of supply centers.

-to achieve a greater score, and to reward those players who, despite a small size, make themselves so integral to
+to achieve a higher score, and to reward those players who, despite a small size, make themselves so integral to

 a draw that they cannot be safely eliminated by the larger players.